kyrosle/salvo_t/worklog/Part01.md

 }
 ```

-###### `RenameRule`
+#### `RenameRule`
 Rename rule for a field.

+__Using module__
-__Using module__ `cruet` : Adds String based inflections for Rust.
+* `cruet` : Adds String based inflections for Rust.
  Snake, kebab, train, camel, sentence, class, and title cases as well as ordinalize, deordinalize, demodulize, deconstantize, and foreign key are supported as both traits and pure functions acting on String types.

+Data struct :
 ```rust
 #[derive(Copy, Clone, Eq, PartialEq, Debug)]
 #[non_exhaustive]